incrediblesound/story-graph/README.md

 # StoryGraph
 The Graph that Generates Stories

-StoryGraph is a graph designed to generate and narrate the causal interactions between things in a world.
+StoryGraph is a graph designed to generate and narrate the causal interactions between actors in a world.
 The graph can be populated with entities and expressive rules about the interactions between specific entities or different classes of entities.
 General rules can create new entities in the graph populated with the specific entities that triggered the rule and attributes defined by those entities.
 Entities have lifetimes and (coming soon) behaviors that trigger events over time.

 Story graph is inspired by [programming interactive worlds with linear logic](http://www.cs.cmu.edu/~cmartens/thesis/) by [Chris Martens](http://www.cs.cmu.edu/~cmartens/index.html) although it doesn't realize any of the specific principles she develops in that thesis.